cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

     +-- index.html
 ```

-If you're interested in running the graph to see what it looks like, comment out the call to `options.layout.run()` in `addFollowersByLevel()` since this is not yet defined.
+If you're interested in running the graph to see what it looks like, comment out the call to `options.layout.run()` in `addFollowersByLevel()` and the `layout` property of `options` in the `submitButton` listener function since a layout function is not yet defined.
 Then, you'll have enough of the graph done to reload, run via the submit button, and see a graph that you can drag around!

 ![intermission]({{site.baseurl}}/public/demos/twitter-graph/screenshots/intermission.png)